tonnylegacy/alx-system_engineering-devops/0x02-shell_redirections/README.md

  5-firstlines:When you execute the script ./5-firstlines, it will display the first 10 lines of the /etc/passwd file on the standard output.
 6-third_line:When you execute the script ./6-third_line, it will display the third line of the file iacta on the standard output.
 The script uses the head and tail commands to extract the third line from the file.
  7-file:After running the script, you can verify the file creation using ls -l and check its contents using cat -e '*\\'"Best School"\'\\*$\?\*\*\*\*\*:).
+8-cwd_state:When you run the script (./8-cwd_state), it will execute the ls -la command and redirect the output to the ls_cwd_content file.
+After running the script, you can verify the contents of the file using cat ls_cwd_content.